RICCIARDI-Adrien/Clock_2/README.md

 Improved digital clock.
 First generation is [here](https://github.com/RICCIARDI-Adrien/Clock).

 New features :
-* Improved temperature sensor
+* Improved temperature sensor.
-* Humidity sensor
+* Humidity sensor.
-* Pressure sensor
+* Pressure sensor.
-* Air quality sensor
-* High accuracy RTC
+* High accuracy temperature-compensated RTC.
-* More compact, more industrial and more robust casing
+* More compact, more industrial and more robust casing.
-* A really simple interface made of 3 buttons to configure all clock settings (no more configuration through USB)
+* A really simple interface made of 3 buttons to configure all clock settings (no more configuration through USB).

 ## Views